 Example:

-Suppose you find a property worth $200,000, but you don’t have the capital for a down payment.
-A private lender agrees to lend you $20,000 for a down payment in exchange for 6% interest on the loan over a period of 5 years.
+Say you find a property worth $200,000 but don’t have the capital for a down payment.
+A private lender agrees to front you $20,000 in exchange for 6% interest over five years.
+You close the deal, make monthly interest payments to the lender, and eventually refinance the property to pay off the loan entirely.

 Why It Works: